Skip to main content

 ps.pub_to(1711957283332834, "greeting", "Hello, World!")

-• If the receiver is the current instance (local), and is subscribed to this kind through sub(), it will receive this message.
+• Local - receiver is the current instance, and is subscribed to this kind via sub(), it will receive the message.

-• If the receiver is not the current instance (remote), and is subscribed to this kind through sub_remote(), it will receive this message.
+• Remote - receiver isn't the current instance, and is subscribed to this kind via sub_remote(), it will receive the message.

 sub(kind, callback)